 Think about what kinds of businesses hire photographers.
-For instance, people in the digital marketing space, ranging from agencies to web designers are often looking for someone who can provide their business or their clients with original, high-quality, copyright images.
+For instance, people in the digital marketing space.
+This ranges from agencies to web designers.
+They are often looking for someone who can provide their business or their clients with original, high-quality, copyright images.
 So, go to places where digital professionals might hang out.

 Learn the art of small talk.

-If you’re a highly-intellectual person than small talk might not come easy for you.
-Instead, you like to deep-dive into politics or science or philosophy or futurology and are quickly bored with superficial banter.
+If you’re a highly-intellectual person, small talk might not come easy for you.
+Instead, you like to deep-dive into politics or science or philosophy and are quickly bored with superficial banter.
 You can learn the art of small talk by taking small business charm classes at a community college.
 You will learn how to talk to anyone about anything.

 Prepare ahead of time.